Understanding the Creator Economy

 What is a creator?

-A creator is any individual who curates content that resonates with a particular audience online.
-Thanks to new ways of monetizing creator content, many are able to earn a livelihood as part-time or full-time creators.
+A content creator is any individual who curates content that resonates with a particular audience online.
+Thanks to new ways of monetizing creator content, many are able to earn a livelihood as part-time or full-time content creators.

-Oftentimes, creators have the ability to influence their community to try, buy, or learn more through original content.
+Oftentimes, content creators have the ability to influence their community to try, buy, or learn more through original content.

-Prolific bloggers with thousands of monthly website visitors are also considered creators.
+Prolific bloggers with thousands of monthly website visitors are also considered content creators.
 These bloggers leverage their favorite social channels to promote their blog and connect with their readers.

 How the creator economy works